-This indicator showed the ratio of each of the recognised procurement methods bore to the number of tenders captured in the 2021 Assessment Exercise.
-The breakdown, shown in Table 3, gives the ratios based on the total number of tenders put out in 2021 and shows that Price Quotation was the predominant procurement method as it was in 2020.
+This indicator showed the ratio of each of the recognised procurement methods to the number of tenders captured in the 2022 Assessment Exercise.
+The breakdown, shown in Table 3, gives the ratios based on the total number of tenders put out in 2022 and indicates that Price Quotation was the predominant procurement method as it was in 2021.